-(a) Support Services for STUDENTS WITH SPECIAL NEEDS (Temporary and Permanent)
+(a) SUPPORT SERVICES FOR STUDENTS WITH SPECIAL NEEDS (TEMPORARY AND PERMANENT)

-- Provision of aids and devices such as laptops, USB drives, tape recorders and special software - Special accommodation for examinations - Classroom accommodations - Liaison with faculties and departments, Deans, HODs, Lecturers
+- Provision of aids and devices such as laptops, USB drives, tape recorders and special software - Special accommodation for examinations -mid-term and final - Classroom accommodations - Liaison with faculties and departments, Deans, HODs, Lecturers - Special arrangements for accessible parking - Support Group

 Students with special needs should make contact before or during registration.
 Every effort will be made to facilitate your on-campus requirements in terms of mobility, accommodation, coursework, examinations, and other areas.
 No student of The UWI will be discriminated against on the basis of having special needs.
-Sharing your needs before registration will enable us to serve you better as a part of the Campus Community.
+Sharing your needs before registration will enable us to serve you better as a member of the Campus Community.

-(b) Academic Support Services for ALL STUDENTS
+(b) ACADEMIC SUPPORT SERVICES FOR ALL STUDENTS

 - Educational Assessment LADS (dyslexia) LASSI (Study Skills)

 - Time Management

 - Examination Strategies

 - Workload Management

-- Career Planning

 - Study Skills

 - Peer Tutoring

 - Peer-Pairing

-(c) How do I register at SLDD?
+(c) HOW DO I REGISTER AT SLDD?

-- Visit the SLDD to make an appointment to meet the Manager. - Complete the required registration form - Students with disabilities and medical conditions must submit a medical report from a qualified medical professional - An assessment of the student's needs will be conducted - The required assistance will be provided
+- Visit or call the SLDD to make an appointment to meet the Manager/relevant staff. - Complete the required registration form - Students with disabilities and medical conditions must submit a medical report with condition and recommendations for accommodations from a qualified medical professional - An assessment of the student's needs will be conducted - The required assistance will be provided

-All Students experiencing academic challenges should communicate with Dr. Jacqueline Huggins, Manager, Student Life and Development Department (SLDD), Heart Ease Building, Heart Ease Car Park, Wooding Drive, St. Augustine Campus

-Tel: 662-2002 Exts.
+All Students experiencing academic challenges should communicate with DR JACQUELINE HUGGINS, Manager, Student Life and Development Department (SLDD), Heart Ease Building, Heart Ease Car Park, Wooding Drive, St. Augustine Campus Tel: 662-2002 Exts.
 83866, 83921, 83923, 84254.
 OR 645-7526